 Malden is a larger medium-sized city located in the state of Massachusetts.
 With a population of 64,712 people and 13 associated neighborhoods, Malden is the 16th largest community in Massachusetts.
-Much of the housing stock in Malden was built prior to World War II, making it one of the older and more historic cities in the country.
+Malden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Malden are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.